santiment/academy/src/docs/sangraphs/metrics/top-holders-details/index.md

 *This article mentions one of several metrics we offer regarding top holders addresses.
-Please check* [*this article*](/intercom-articles/metrics-explained/sangraphs/metrics-about-top-holders) *for an introduction on \'Top Holders\' and the complete list of metrics offered.*
+Please check* [*this article*](/intercom-articles/metrics-explained/sangraphs/metrics-about-top-holders) *for an introduction on `Top Holders` and the complete list of metrics offered.*

 The last part of our Top Holders metrics is the Details table.
 It shows